Employment

 Features of Native Teams’ EOR services in Canada

-Through Native Teams EOR services, freelancers can sort out their employment status no matter where they live and work compliantly.
-Employers can compliantly hire, onboard, and pay their global team members.
+Through Native Teams EOR services, employers can compliantly hire, onboard, and pay their global team members.

 We will automate all the HR administration and provide you with all the necessary documentation.
 You’ll be able to access everything with just one click in your Native Teams dashboard.

-With our payroll calculator available in 85+ countries, freelancers and employers can easily calculate salary, taxes, benefits, and other deductions.
-Employers can easily manage a global payroll for all employees on a single platform.
+With our payroll calculator available in 85+ countries, employers can easily calculate salary, taxes, benefits, and other deductions.
+You can easily manage a global payroll for all employees on a single platform.

-Freelancers can enjoy the best of both worlds — the flexibility of freelancing and the perks of regular employment like healthcare, insurance, and pensions.
-Employers can offer these benefits to attract and retain the best talent on their team.
+Employers can offer the perks of regular employment, like healthcare, insurance, and pensions, to attract and retain the best talent on their team.

 Dive deeper into Canada’s labour laws and regulations with our hiring guide.